-Citigroup closes some branches due to George Floyd protests
+Citigroup closes some branches, mostly in LA and Chicago, due to George Floyd protests

 The demonstrations have also prompted executives and companies to issue statements condemning racism.

 “These are extraordinarily difficult times,” Selva said.
-“My sincere hope is that we will all work together toward a better future,” Selva said.
+“My sincere hope is that we will all work together toward a better future.”

-Reporting by Imani Moise; Editing by Steve Orlofsky
+Reporting by Imani Moise; Editing by Steve Orlofsky and Tom Brown